mvxt/M0_C4/README.md

 # M0_C4 - Peak Volumes
-Repository with prompt and code for Module 1, Challenge 4: Max Volume Second.
+Repository with prompt and code for Module 1, Challenge 4: Peak Volumes.

 ## Prompt
 As an audio engineer, your job is to mix and master music to generate hit songs for a popular artist.
 One of the things you have to do is see the peak volume of the mix at any second so you can properly balance it.